My Mortgage Sorted

 Ask your broker to run both scenarios side by side, comparing the total cost over the full term including all fees, ERCs, and interest.
 The cheapest headline rate does not always mean the cheapest option overall.

-To decide which option is right for you, consider asking yourself these questions:
+How do you decide which option is right for you?

 • Am I currently in a fixed-rate period with ERCs?